coq/coq/dev/doc/INSTALL.make.md

 # FLambda Options

-You can tweak optimization flags passed to the OCaml optimizing compiler.
+You can tweak the optimization flags passed to the OCaml optimizing compiler.
 Coq's default is:

     -flambda-opts `-O3 -unbox-closures`

-set in Coq's toplevel `dune` file.
-Feel free to try with a different combination of flags.
+which is set in Coq's toplevel `dune` file.
+Feel free to try a different combination of flags.
 You can read more at https://caml.inria.fr/pub/docs/manual-ocaml/flambda.html

-There is a known problem with certain OCaml versions and `native_compute`, that will make compilation to require a large amount of RAM (>= 10GiB) in some particular files.
+There is a known problem with certain OCaml versions and `native_compute`, that will make compilation require a large amount of RAM (>= 10GiB) for some particular files.

 We recommend disabling native compilation (`-native-compiler no`) with flambda if you use OCaml < 4.07.0.